Company couldn’t cut disabled worker’s benefits, so it ‘went rogue,’ lawyer says

 While fraudulent worker's comp cases do occur, Duff says, Key Risk provided no proof that Seguro-Suarez was among them.
 "Administrators, courts, doctors ... nobody thought this guy was malingering."

 A doctor who treated Seguro-Suarez described him as "childlike."
-One of his workers' comp attorneys,
+One of his workers' comp attorneys, Rick Anderson of Charlotte, says multiple tests place Seguro-Suarez' current IQ at around 70, in the bottom 1 percent of all North Carolinians.

-Southern Fiber and Key Risk, one of the state's largest carriers of workers' comp insurance, both initially acknowledged that the injuries, were "compensable," court and
+Southern Fiber and Key Risk, one of the state's largest carriers of workers' comp insurance, both initially acknowledged that the injuries, were "compensable," court and Industrial Commission documents say.

 Yet, the company quickly began taking steps to limit what it paid.